 Medical student performance evaluation (also referred to as the "dean's letter")

 Every application is reviewed by the selection committee.
-The most competitive applicants are recent or upcoming graduates with a demonstrated interest in pathology, strong USMLE scores and excellent letters of recommendation.
-Because the department takes a holistic approach to candidate selection, a cutoff for Step scores is not applicable.
-However, the average Step 1 and Step 2 scores for the candidates interviewed during the 2018-2019 recruitment season were 230 and 235 respectively.
+The most competitive applicants are recent or upcoming graduates with a demonstrated interest in pathology, strong USMLE scores, and excellent letters of recommendation.
+The department takes a holistic approach to candidate selection; therefore, there is no minimum cutoff for USMLE/COMLEX scores.
+However, the average Step 1 and Step 2 scores for the candidates interviewed during the 2019-2020 recruitment season were 234 and 241, respectively.

-If not a US citizen or permanent US resident, applicants must be eligible to receive a J1 visa or be able to provide verification of valid US work-authorization status to be admitted into this residency program.
-The most competitive candidates are medical school graduates within seven years of the time of residency application.
-Applicants must be fluent in speaking, writing and understanding the English language.
-Preferably, candidates have obtained a graduate degree from the U.S. or Canada and have clinical experience in the U.S. or Canada.
+If not a US citizen or permanent US resident, applicants must be eligible to receive a J1 visa or be able to provide verification of valid U.S. work-authorization status to be admitted into this residency program.
+In addition to J1 visas, the Department of Pathology and Laboratory Medicine sponsors H1B visas for eligible candidates who meet USCIS H1B Eligibility Requirements.
+Applicants must be fluent in speaking, writing, and understanding the English language.
+Preferably, candidates should have clinical experience in the U.S. or Canada.

-For more information about this residency program, contact Jennifer Deppen, Residency Program Coordinator, at 317-274-2476 or firstname.lastname@example.org.
+For more information and any questions you may have about this residency program, contact Jennifer Deppen, Residency Program Coordinator, at +1 317-274-2476 or firstname.lastname@example.org.